Data and file storage

 All Office 365 data is secure, encrypted and accessible via the Internet using a web browser.
 You do not need to be on a University network to work, study and collaborate.

-There are also on-site storage systems - S: for Shared and R: for Research.
+There are on-site storage systems - S: for Shared and R: for Research.

-If you need access to those drives when off-site, you can do this via files.nottingham.ac.uk.
+If you need access to those drives when off-site, you can do this when connected to the Virtual Private Network from a university provided Windows machine.

 Accessing your data